 If you open an IDA, the money must be used for a specific purpose.
-Allowable purposes include:
+Allowable purposes may include:

 - Job training

 - College education

 - Small business start-up

-- Home purchase
+- Purchasing a home

 There are a few programs that allow you to save for other purposes.
 However, most programs will only offer accounts for the purposes listed above, because they are likely to increase your future financial security.